 Find out about tax on company cars if you are an employee (external link).

 Work Out Taxable Value

 You can calculate taxable value using commercial payroll software.

-Or you can use HMRC’s company car and car fuel benefit calculator if it works in your browser.
+Or you can use HMRC’s company car and car fuel benefit calculator (external link) if it works in your browser.

 Using the HMRC calculator